 In 2002, one mother admitted to using marijuana during her pregnancy and one deceased infant tested positive for the "products of cocaine."
 There is no information on substance abuse for mothers who abandoned their infants in 2003 and 2004.
 In 2005, one mother who abandoned her infant had a long-standing history of methamphetamine abuse.
 In 2006, one mother who abandoned her infant is reported to have had a history of methamphetamine and amphetamine abuse.
 There is no information on substance abuse for mothers who abandoned their infants in 2007 to 2013.
 In 2014, one mother had a history of amphetamine use.
 In 2015, one mother who abandoned her infant is reported to have had a history of drug abuse.
 In 2016, one mother who abandoned her infant is reported to have had a history of drug abuse.
-In 2016, one mother who abandoned her infant is reported to have had a history of drug abuse.
-In 2018, the mother who abandoned her infant is reported to have had a history of substance abuse.
+In 2018, the mother who abandoned her infant has a chronic history of substance abuse.
 This was confirmed by hospital staff who reported having seen her come into the hospital under the influence.
 Her prior history indicates she has tested positive for marijuana and methamphetamines.
 While at the hospital mother confirmed a history of marijuana, amphetamines, nicotine, and cocaine.
 In 2020, there is no information pertaining to the mother or father of the infant found at Holly St. Park in Pasadena.
 In 2021, the mother who abandoned her infant is sharing an apartment with a family.
 It is unknown if they are related.
 There was no clear information pertaining her family situation, employment status, religious affiliation or domestic violence.
 It appeared she is from another country and is not familiar or aware of the laws of this country.
-She was not aware of the SSBL and according to the Detective investigating the case, given her attempts to cover up her infant with trash, clothes and trash bin cover, she would be detained and prosecuted.
-In 2022, the mother and father who abandoned their infant stated to a Samaritan that they were homeless and needed help delivering the baby and the father left and stated that he would return.
-The father never returned, and the baby infant was discovered later nearby in the backseat of a vehicle by the Samaritan.
-The Samaritan brought the baby to a Samaritan at a nearby church who in turn reported the abandonment to law enforcement.
-There was no clear information pertaining to the family situation, employment status, religious affiliation, or domestic violence.
-In 2023, it is unknown for sure whether the mother who abandoned her infant had issues with substance abuse.
-Case records revealed she was a known transient and drug user.
+She was not aware of the SSBL and according to the Detective investigating the case, given her attempts to cover up her infant with trash, clothes and trash bin cover, she would be detained and prosecuted